Xetibo/ReSet-Doc/sections/literature.typ

-KDE systemsettings in contrast work with text files as Thomas and Hunt advocate, but their files are all over the place, meaning it is often hard to understand where a certain setting might be if you would like to change something, perhaps due to a bug in the graphical user interface, or because you just like to make these changes manually.
+KDE systemsettings in contrast work with text files as Thomas and Hunt advocate, but their files are all over the place, meaning it is often hard to understand where a certain setting might be if you would like to change something, perhaps due to a bug in the graphical user interface or because you just like to make these changes manually.

 For ReSet, using small and structured text files over databases ensures version